Reading to your toddler

 Read to your toddler often — it’s so important for many reasons.
 Toddlers are:

 - Little word processors.
-This is the age when children’s vocabularies blossom.
+This is the age when children’s vocabularies blossimage1om.
 Reading reinforces their understanding of the new words they’re learning and the contexts they’re used in —

 - Ready to build their literary skills.
 Reading to a toddler sets the foundation for toddler learning, including mastering ABCs, developing phonemic awareness (meaning he’s starting to understand that words are made up of groups of sounds) and learning that those marks on a page represent letters and words (and things and concepts).